fixrb/aw/README.md

 ## Usage

-It executes the block in a subprocess, and returns the result in the current process:
+Execute a block of code in a sub-process, and return the result to the current process:

 ```ruby
 Aw.fork! { 6 * 7 } # => 42
 ```

-Of course, it prevents from side effects:
+Therefore, when the execution of a block of code causes side effects, they are limited to the sub-process:

 ```ruby
 arr = ["foo"]